yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/_index.md

     weight: 721
 ---

-YugabyteDB supports Transport Layer Security (TLS) encryption using [OpenSSL](https://www.openssl.org).
-You can configure YugabyteDB to encrypt network communication, including:
+YugabyteDB can be configured to protect data in transit with:

-* [Server-server encryption](./server-to-server) — between YB-Master and YB-TServer nodes
+- [Server-server encryption](./server-to-server) for intra-node communication between YB-Master and YB-TServer nodes
-* [Client-server](./client-to-server) — using CLIs, tools, and APIs for YSQL and YCQL
+- [Client-server](./client-to-server) for communication between clients and nodes when using CLIs, tools, and APIs for YSQL and YCQL

+YugabyteDB supports [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) encryption based on [OpenSSL](https://www.openssl.org), an open source cryptography toolkit that provides an implementation of the Transport Layer Security (TLS) and Secure Socket Layer (SSL) protocols.

 **Note:** Client-server TLS encryption is not supported for YEDIS.

-In this section, you will learn how to enable encryption using TLS for a three-node YugabyteDB cluster.
+Follow the steps in this section to learn how to enable encryption using TLS for a three-node YugabyteDB cluster.

 <div class="row">